 This was a powerful, large, and well-constructed meta-review.
 This study takes all of the evidence and data that had been developed previously and rolled it up into one huge cohort and clinical trial.
 And once again, we find that vaccines don’t cause autism.

-Below is a list of over 140 peer-reviewed articles, published in the best This isn’t a list of every article published over the past 20 years that rejects the hypothesis that vaccines or its ingredients are linked to autism.
+Below is a list of over 140 peer-reviewed articles, published in the best journals across the world.
+This isn’t a list of every article published over the past 20 years that rejects the hypothesis that vaccines or its ingredients are linked to autism.
 There are probably 1000 more than reject the belief that vaccines cause autism.